-- 4. Place the shift lever in PARK. - 5.
-Turn OFF the ignition.

-6. Block both the front and rear of the wheel diagonally opposite of the jacking position.
+- 4. Place the shift lever in PARK (automatic transmission) or in GEAR (manual transmission) . - 5.
+Turn OFF the ignition. - 6.
+Block both the front and rear of the wheel diagonally opposite of the jacking position.
 For example, if changing the right front tire, block the left rear wheel.